-- Tax-efficiency regarding the investment owner and account, not regarding the actual holding.
+- Minimise fees and taxes.
+Tax-efficiency regarding the investment owner and account, not regarding the actual holding.

-- Strong preference for liquidity, paid-out income, rising income, and low fees.
+- Have a strong preference for liquidity, paid-out income, rising income, and low fees.

-- Presumption that passive investments are better than active investments.
+- Presume that passive investments are usually better than active investments.

 - Monitor progress against a target allocation; incrementally invest to rebalance underweight components; buying is much better than selling.